beesou777/job-finder/VERCEL_DEPLOYMENT.md

 ## Post-Deployment Steps

+1. **Initialize Database Schema** (IMPORTANT):
+   - If tables don't exist, you have two options:

+   **Option A: Temporary Synchronize (Quick Fix)**
+   - In Vercel, add environment variable: `DATABASE_SYNC=true`
+   - Redeploy your application
+   - Once tables are created, **REMOVE** `DATABASE_SYNC` or set it to `false`
+   - ⚠️ **Warning**: Only use this for initial setup.
+Remove it after first deployment!

+   **Option B: Check Schema Status**
+   - Call the init endpoint: `POST https://your-app.vercel.app/api/db/init`
+   - Headers: `Authorization: Bearer your-admin-password`
+   - This will tell you which tables are missing

-1. **Create Admin User**: Use the registration API or run the init script locally pointing to production DB
+2. **Create Admin User**: Use the registration API or run the init script locally pointing to production DB
-2. **Test Database Connection**: Visit any page that uses the database
+3. **Test Database Connection**: Visit any page that uses the database
-3. **Check Logs**: Monitor Vercel function logs for any errors
+4. **Check Logs**: Monitor Vercel function logs for any errors
+5. **Verify Data**: Make sure you've scraped jobs or imported data into production database

 ## Example Environment Variables